miteshmsharma/100-days-of-code/log.md

 **Thoughts:**:  The new challenges added are also finished  relating to promises and recursion.
 **Tomorrows topic:**  PROCEED with FRONTEND FRAMEWORK BOOTSTRAP

+### Day 49 : Nov 6 2019

+**Today's Progress**:  I started with Bootstrap Challenges - done with container-fluid, image-responsive and text-center classes of the bootstrap responsive library.

+**Thoughts:**:  The thought arise that I am already half way into the course and still far from getting handle on things.
+This is frustrating
+**Tomorrows topic:**  PROCEED with OTHER FRONTEND FRAMEWORK BOOTSTRAP CHALLENGES